LaunchCodeEducation/data-analysis/src/chapters/exploratory-data-analysis/exercises.rst

 #.
 Code along with the instructions in this `A Comprehensive Guide to Data Analysis using Pandas: Hands-On Data Analysis on IMDB movies data tutorial <https://www.analyticsvidhya.com/blog/2021/05/a-comprehensive-guide-to-data-analysis-using-pandas-hands-on-data-analysis-on-imdb-movies-data/>`__.

 #.
-Stop at “Create a dataframe by importing data from File”
+Stop at “Create a dataframe by importing data from File”.

 Submitting Your Work
 --------------------

 When finished make sure to push your changes up to GitHub.

 Copy the link to your GitHub repository and paste it into the submission box in Canvas for **Exercises: EDA Part 1** and click *Submit*.